Helmholtz-AI-Energy/propulate/docs/tut_surrogate.rst

 Predicting the performance of hyperparameter configurations during the training process allows for early termination of less promising configurations.
-To this end, ``Propulate`` features so-called surrogate models, which have access to interim loss values from each evaluated neural network's training during the hyperparameter optimization and decide about stopping it early.
+To this end, ``Propulate`` features so-called surrogate models, which have access to interim loss values from each evaluated neural network's training during the hyperparameter optimization and decide whether to stop it early.
 Our evaluation of static and probabilistic surrogate models for hyperparameter optimization in ``Propulate`` with different datasets and neural networks showed a significant decrease in total run time and energy consumption while still finding a loss within small bounds of the best loss found without early stopping.

-The universally usable surrogate model implementation in ``Propulate`` enables developing custom surrogate models easily.

 Below, we will guide you through a basic example of how to use surrogate models for pruning in ``Propulate``.

 As in the :ref:`hyperparameter optimization tutorial<tut_hpo>`, let us again consider the problem of MNIST